davidivkovic/davidivkovic/README.md

 ### Hi there 👋

-My name is David Ivkovic and this is the place where I keep all my projects.
+My name is David and this is the place where I keep all my projects.

 Let's talk about Kafka, Kubernetes, Cassandra, Cloud patterns, Javascript and any other cool stuff. </br>
 React is slow.
 VDOM and Components are pure overhead.
 Respect your customers.
 Ship less JS. </br>